Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Preliminaries on variable exponent Lebesgue spaces

-A key role in the definition of iterative schemes in Banach spaces is the concept of duality mapping.
-A duality map allows to associate an element of a Banach space $\mathcal{X}$ with a specific element of its dual space $\mathcal{X}^*$.
+and the bounds are optimal. \end{prop} \begin{oss} From the proposition above combined with \eqref{eq:isom_ass}, it follows that $\lpvardual$ and $\lqvar$ are not isometrically isomorphic. \end{oss} A key role in the definition of iterative schemes in Banach space $\mathcal{X}$ is played by duality maps, which associate an element of $\mathcal{X}$ with a specific element of its dual $\mathcal{X}^*$.

 \begin{definition}\cite{Cioranescu1990} Let $\mathcal{X}$ be a Banach space and $r>1$.
 Then the duality map $\JrX$ with gauge function $t\mapsto t^{r-1}$ is the operator $\JrX:\mathcal{X}\to 2^{\mathcal{X}^*}$ such that